Zyberg/fractals/README.md

 # Fractals

-## Zyberg's go with artistic possibilities with fractals
+## Zyberg's go on artistic possibilities with fractals

 ---